tau-adl/Balloons_vs_Sky/README.md

 # Real Time Balloons detection in Videos Using Deep Learning

+Deep learning was able to produce significant breakthrough in the field of computer vision in recent years.
+This, along with the advances in hardware for deep learning allows for running real time object detection from video on hardware mounted on a small drone.

+In this project I created an environment setup for training deep neural networks and utilized it to train a neural network to detect balloons from a video.
+In addition, the balloons detection was optimized to run at real time on the Nvidia Jetson TX2.

 ## The following is required and helpful for project setup

 * The videos for training are available under /datasets/balloons_vs_sky_basic/train